 Online Poker: Kentucky is closer to adding online poker than other casino games.
-The most recent sports betting bill that failed in the 2020 House session included a provision for online poker, which has seen a record revenue surge in other states after physical cardrooms were shut down due to the coronavirus.
+The most recent bill that failed in the 2020 House session included a provision for online poker, which has seen a record revenue surge in other states after physical cardrooms were shut down due to the coronavirus.

 Lottery: The Kentucky Lottery is already online.
 Players (18 or older) can create an account, make a deposit and purchase state lottery draw and instant game tickets.
 Lottery players must have a valid Kentucky address and be located inside the state to play online.
 Winnings are automatically added to your account.

 Roulette: Among the oldest casino games and one of the easiest to play.
 In online roulette, an electronic random generator is used instead of a physical wheel.

 Online Blackjack: The most popular table game whether playing inside at a land based casino or online.
 The online version offers more varieties of blackjack with lower minimum bets, and you never have to wait for a seat at the table.